-A. The following fees may be charged by the travel card vendor:

-1. Non-Sufficient Funds (NSF) Fee.
+- A. The following fees may be charged by the travel card vendor: - 1.
+Non-Sufficient Funds (NSF) Fee.
 A NSF fee will be applied to a cardholder's account when a payment is returned by the cardholder's financial institution for insufficient funds.
 NSF fees are not reimbursable.
 An account that has two (2) or more NSF payments within a 12 month period or the 3rd NSF payment in the life of the account is subject to immediate cancellation by the travel card vendor.

-2. Reinstatement Fee.
-The reinstatement fee (see section 041306) is non-reimbursable.

-3. Late Fees.
+- 2. Reinstatement Fee.
+The reinstatement fee (see section 041306) is non-reimbursable. - 3.
+Late Fees.
 Late fees are applied at 75 days past billing and at every 30 day increment/billing cycle thereafter until the past due/delinquency amount is paid in full.
-Late fees may be reimbursable if the late fee was charged as the result of a late reimbursement to the traveler.

-4. Salary Offset Fees.
-Salary offset fees (see section 041201.G) are non-reimbursable.

-5. Reduced Payment Plan Fee.
-The travel card vendor may offer a reduced payment plan for which additional fees will be assessed, which is not reimbursable.

-6. ATM Withdrawal/Cash Advance Fees.
+Late fees may be reimbursable if the late fee was charged as the result of a late reimbursement to the traveler. - 4.
+Salary Offset Fees.
+Salary offset fees (see section 041201.G) are non-reimbursable. - 5.
+Reduced Payment Plan Fee.
+The travel card vendor may offer a reduced payment plan for which additional fees will be assessed, which is not reimbursable. - 6.
+ATM Withdrawal/Cash Advance Fees.
 ATM and cash advance fees may be charged by the travel card vendor and/or the ATM owner for each withdrawal.
-ATM fees and cash advance fees for non-ATM cash withdrawals associated with official government travel are included in the incidental expense portion of the applicable locality per diem rate and are not reimbursable as a separate miscellaneous expense (see JTR for exceptions related to OCONUS travel).

-7. Merchant Surcharge Fees.
-Beginning on January 27, 2013, merchants in the United States (US) and U.S. Territories are permitted to impose a surcharge (up to 4%) on consumers when they use a Visa or Master Card credit/charge card.
+ATM fees and cash advance fees for non-ATM cash withdrawals associated with official government travel are included in the incidental expense portion of the applicable locality per diem rate and are not reimbursable as a separate miscellaneous expense (see JTR for exceptions related to OCONUS travel). - 7.
+Merchant Surcharge Fees.
+Merchants in the United States (US) and U.S. Territories are permitted to impose a surcharge (up to 4%) on consumers when they use a Visa or Master Card credit/charge card.
 For more information on merchant surcharge fees, see Visa's website.
-For traveler reimbursement information, see JTR.

-8. Foreign Currency Conversion Fees.
-For each purchase made in a foreign currency, the bank will pass along all charges assessed by the bankcard associations.
+For traveler reimbursement information, see JTR. - 8.
+Foreign Currency Conversion Fees.
+Also listed as Cross Border Processing Fees on cardholder statements.
+For each purchase made in other than US dollars, the bank may pass along any charges assessed by the bankcard associations.
 The international transaction fees will appear as a separate transaction on the billing statement.